sailpoint-oss/colab-saas-conn-identity-fusion/README.md

 -   **history**: chronological history of the operations performed on the account.

--   **status**: list of entitlements used as tags to identify the origin of the account.
+-   **statuses**: list of entitlements used as tags to identify the status or origin of the account.

+-   **actions**: list of entitlements used as triggers for multiple management actions.

 -   **reviews**: list of pending form instances a reviewer must attend to.